Tetris Attack

-Tetris Attack was well received by critics for its graphical style, addictive gameplay and multiplayer modes, with some noting the North American version was superior to the original Japanese release.
+Tetris Attack was well received by critics for its graphical style and presentation, addictive gameplay, challenge and accessibility, and multiplayer modes.
 It was followed by a series of sequels and remakes for multiple platforms, most of which instead use the name Puzzle League.
 The game is referenced in other Nintendo games, such as the Super Smash Bros. series, Animal Crossing: New Leaf, and Captain Rainbow.

 Gameplay

 Lakitu's background in Endless mode.
 The backgrounds change as the player progresses in Puzzle or Stage Clear mode.

 Tetris Attack is a puzzle video game.
 The player must use an on-screen cursor to arrange colored blocks into horizontal or vertical rows.
 Matching together three or more blocks of the same color will destroy them.
 Any blocks above cleared lines will fall, which can be used to cause chain reactions if they touch other matching blocks.
 The player can also earn combos, clearing more than three blocks in a single move.
 As the stage progresses, the blocks will begin to rise steadily towards the top of the screen, with new blocks generating from the bottom.
 Should the blocks touch the top of the playfield, the game will be over.

 Several different gameplay modes are included.
 Story Mode pits the player against a series of computer-controlled opponents.
 In Endless Mode, the player is challenged to play as long as possible with a continuously rising stack of blocks, which increases in speed over time.
 Timed Mode challenges the player to score as many points as possible within a two-minute time limit.
 Stage Clear mode takes the player through a series of stages, in which the objective is to clear all blocks underneath a "boundary" line.
 In Puzzle Mode, the player must clear all the blocks in a preset block arrangement in a set number of moves.
 The blocks in this mode do not rise towards the top.
 Several multiplayer modes are also present with adjustable difficulty levels.